There is still no value in bonds today.

 - This guy is a total genius

-I claim I’m simply trying to be a disciplined value investor, but let’s dig a bit deeper into the claim that bonds lack “value,” even with this quarter’s 85 basis point back-up in 10 year treasury note yields.
+I claim I’m simply trying to be a disciplined value investor, but let’s dig a bit deeper into the claim that bonds lack “value,” even with this quarter’s 85 basis point back-up in 10-year treasury note yields.

 Estimating Expected Inflation and Real Interest Rates

 At their core, interest rates compensate investors for delaying the gratification of spending money today instead of the future.
 The biggest component of making that decision is usually how the cost of purchases you hope to make today compares to their expected cost in the future.
-In other words, what is expected inflation.
+In other words, what is expected inflation?

-As I mentioned, TIPS provide a measurement of expected inflation, but only in a risk free world.
+As I mentioned, TIPS provides a measurement of expected inflation, but only in a risk-neutral world.
 As both academics and traders know, TIPS can also be much less liquid than their corresponding Treasury Notes.
 In a new Economic Letter from the Federal Reserve Bank of San Francisco, this liquidity premium, which makes TIPS trade at a higher interest rate, can be substantial.
 (1).
 In fact, as pictured in the graph below, incorporating liquidity risk fully explains the blip we see in the prior graph in later 2008, but arguably still rests comfortably above 50 basis points.
 In other words, adjusting for liquidity, the “real” interest rate of TIPS are likely negative which doesn’t seem like such great value.

 I view real interest rates as one proxy for the “value” in bonds.
 When real rates are well above historical rates, we can expect to earn high expected returns adjusted for inflation.
 When real rates are low, as they still are today, especially when taking into account liquidity risk, we can expect to earn a lower expected return on inflation-adjusted bonds.